cocotb/cocotb/documentation/source/building.rst

 Make Phases
 -----------

-Typically the makefiles provided with Cocotb for various simulators use a separate ``compile`` and ``run`` target.
+Typically the makefiles provided with cocotb for various simulators use a separate ``compile`` and ``run`` target.
 This allows for a rapid re-running of a simulator if none of the RTL source files have changed and therefore the simulator does not need to recompile the RTL.